 They also feature some classic flavors if you’re not feeling adventurous, but one of their most beloved and fan favorites is their Lemon Chess pie if you’re overwhelmed with choices and not sure where to start!

 For more fun nightlife options and things to do in Gowanus for any beer lover, you’re going to be excited about this one!
-Threes Brewing is one of the best craft breweries in the borough offering a relaxed atmosphere and spot to enjoy a brew and socialize.
+Threes Brewing is one of the best craft breweries in Brooklyn offering a relaxed atmosphere and spot to enjoy a brew and socialize.

 In the warmer months, their backyard patio opens up and is a popular hangout spot to have a brew.
 Inside, there’s a cozy bar that’s great for an afternoon break or an after-dinner drink.